drush-ops/drush/docs/exporting-config.md

 for example, a development server might be configured slightly differently than the production server.

+This document describes how to make simple value changes to configuration based on the environment, how to have a different set of enabled modules in different configurations without affecting your exported configuration values, and how to make more complex changes.

 ## Simple Value Changes

 It is not necessary to alter the configuration system values to